TUITION & FINANCIAL AID

-LHS graduates are extremely well prepared for success beyond high school as a result of the rigorous college-prep education they receive.
-Students experience a Christ-centered environment that is focused on helping them grow spiritually so that the Gospel message of salvation through Jesus Christ continues to be a strong part of their daily lives beyond high school.
+A Lutheran High School education is an investment in your child’s future.
+LHS graduates are extremely well prepared for success beyond high school as a result of the education they receive in a Christ-centered environment focused on helping them grow.

 Tuition

-Lutheran High School believes that the cost of education is a shared responsibility between the school, the church and the families themselves.
+We believe that the cost of education is a shared responsibility between the school, the church and the families themselves.
+Keeping this shared responsibility in mind, the tuition rate for the 2025-2026 school year is $12,694.

 Financial Aid